MohanKalai8/Aptos-Code-Collision-CTF/readme.md

 Uing `flash_loan()` one can take flash loan and repay using the `repay()` function.
 However the main issue lies in the `repay()` function does not checking if the returned `FungibleAsset` matches the amount borrwed through `flash_loan`.
 This allows one can borrow all the funds from the contract, and return a `FungibleAsset` with amont `0`.

-Here is the corrected version of your CTF writeup with grammatical errors fixed:

 ---

 ## SuperMario 16